Chitabe Lediba: Our full report

 Health & safety

-Medical care: All camp managers are first-aid trained and various medications are kept in the camp.
-Wilderness also have a nurse who spends her time in the camps and can be contacted via radio.
-In an emergency, guests can be flown out either via helicopter or medical rescue plane.
+- When we last visited, all the camp managers and guides were first-aid trained and various medications were kept in the camp.
+Wilderness Safaris also have an on-call nurse who can be contacted via radio.
+In an emergency, guests can be flown out either via helicopter or medical rescue plane during daylight hours.

-Security measures: Because of the Okavango Delta's large population of dangerous game, and the fact that Chitabe Lediba Camp is unfenced, guests are escorted to their rooms after dark.
-Alarm sirens or whistles are provided in the rooms in case of emergency.
+- Because of the Okavango Delta's large population of dangerous game, and the fact that Chitabe Lediba Camp is unfenced, guests are escorted from/to their chalets after dark.
+Alarm sirens or whistles are provided in the rooms to attract attention in case of emergency.

-Fire safety: There are extinguishers outside all the rooms as well as the dining room and kitchen area.
+- There are fire extinguishers outside all the chalets as well as in the dining and kitchen areas.